qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Absolute coordinates digitizing
 -------------------------------

-When drawing a new layer from scratch it is very useful to have the possibility to start the digitalization of the vertexes to given coordinates.
+When drawing a new layer or a new geometry from scratch it is very useful to have the possibility to start the digitalization of the vertexes to given coordinates.

-To do that, just create a new layer (or a new feature of an existing layer) and click on the |capturePolygon| button.
+For example, to add a new feature to a polygonal layer, just click on the
+|capturePolygon| button.

 You can choose the X and Y coordinates where you want to start editing the feature.
 Just click on the *x* (keyboard shortcut :kbd:`x`) and *y* (keyboard